 Again, seek professional support first.
 A qualified mental health professional will help you process the experience and reach a more stable place.
 Then you will be better prepared to decide if, how, and when you will approach those involved.

 At Harley Therapy all of our therapists have a minimum of five years of experience working with clients just like you.
-They create a warm, safe environment for you to work in, and can be booked at three London locations.
-Not in the UK?
-We now offer Skype counselling worldwide.
+They create a warm, safe environment for you to work in, and can be booked at five London locations.

 Question we didn’t answer?
 Or want to share an experience with other readers?
 Comment below.